Privacy

 • No sensitive data: We do not use special category data (Art.
 9) in fraud analysis

-• Accuracy obligation: Our system is regularly tested and calibrated to minimize false positives.
-We maintain documentation of accuracy rates.
+• Accuracy obligation: Our system is regularly tested and calibrated to minimize false positives

 Under GDPR Art.
 21, you have the right to object to processing based on legitimate interest.
 We assess each objection on a case-by-case basis, considering your specific situation and grounds for objection.